-This course is designed to provide independent study opportunities for Disabled Student Programs and Services (DSP&S) students in the Resource/High Tech Center.
+This course is designed to provide independent study opportunities for Accessibility Center for Education (ACE) students in the Resource/High Tech Center.
 This course is a self-paced lab to address individualized needs in living and working skills.
 Students must be referred through assessment and/or instructor.
-Registration is available through the DSP&S Office.
+Registration is available through the ACE Office.
 Lab.
 Credit/no credit only.
 Not transferable, not degree applicable.

-SPECIAL EDUCATION 105 - 3 Units Implications of Deafness
+SPECIAL EDUCATION 105 - 3 Units

+Implications of Deafness